33 °F / 1 °C

-Mohacs is a Danube River cruise port town in Hungary.
-It also serves as cruise port ot Pecs (located approx 50 km / 30 ml) to the west.
+Mohacs is a Danube River cruise port town in Hungary, with population around 60,000.
+It also serves as cruise port of Pecs (located approx 50 km / 30 mi) to the west and Villany (approx 30 km / 20 mi to the southwest).
 Mohacs is located on Danube's right bank.

 Two famous battles took place in Mohacs: The Battle of Mohacs (1526) and The Battle of Mohacs (1687).
 Both represented the beginning and end of the Ottoman domination of Hungary.